 LPC, 7 years of experience

 Hello and welcome!
 I’m Beth, and I’m so glad you’re here taking this important first step toward self-care.
 I’m a Licensed Professional Counselor in Pennsylvania.
 You may be feeling a loss of motivation, overwhelmed by emotions, or worried about a child.
 Whatever challenges you’re facing, I believe EVERYONE deserves to live a meaningful and fulfilling life.
 My goal is to provide a safe, supportive space where you can face challenges, find empowerment, and build a sense of security to move forward with confidence.
-As a highly sensitive and empathic person, I value compassion and authenticity.
-I’m down-to-earth and, like everyone else, I’ve faced my own struggles.
-I’m a wife and mother of two young adults and, like many families, we know how to drive each other a little crazy at times!
-I also find balance by spending time outdoors in nature and eating lots of chocolate!!!
-The tools and strategies I share with my clients are ones I’ve used in my own life, and my experiences as a therapist, educator, mother, wife, daughter, and friend help me connect as a relatable ally in the therapeutic process.
-Before becoming a counselor, I spent 20 years as a schoolteacher in Philadelphia, working with students who often faced significant physical, mental, and emotional challenges.
-I saw firsthand how the education system prioritized academics over addressing these struggles, and over time I realized my true calling was to support children in a deeper way.
-That led me to pursue a graduate degree in mental health counseling and begin this work that I am so passionate about today.
+As a highly sensitive and empathetic person, I deeply value compassion and authenticity.
+As a wife and mother of two young adults, we definitely have our moments of driving each other a little crazy!
+I find my balance by spending time outdoors and enjoying plenty of chocolate!!!
+The tools and strategies I share with my clients are ones I’ve personally used, and my experiences as a therapist, educator, mother, wife, daughter, and friend allow me to connect as a genuine and relatable ally in the therapeutic process.
+Before becoming a counselor, I spent 20 years teaching in Philadelphia, working with students who often faced significant emotional and mental health challenges.
+During that time, I witnessed how the education system prioritized academics over addressing these deeper struggles.
+Over time, I came to realize that my true calling was to support children on a more personal level, which inspired me to pursue my degree in mental health counseling and begin the work I’m so passionate about today.
+As an ADHD-Certified Clinical Services Provider, I’m deeply committed to advocating for children who aren’t getting the support they need.
+I also find it incredibly meaningful when adult clients share that they’ve always felt something was “off,” only to later discover that ADHD may have played a role in their experiences.

-From the very first session, my clients learn that they will be truly heard and valued.
-Together, we begin by exploring their concerns and developing both short- and long-term goals.
-Clients quickly see that I provide a nonjudgmental space where they feel validated and reassured, knowing that no problem is ever “too big” or “too small” to find relief.
+From the very first session, my clients come to know that they will be genuinely heard and valued.
+Together, we start by exploring their goals and discussing their concerns and expectations for therapy.
+Clients soon realize that I offer a safe, nonjudgmental space where they feel validated and supported, reassured that no problem is ever “too big” or “too small” to find relief.
 I believe in fostering open, meaningful communication and creating an atmosphere built on trust and safety.
 My goal is to equip clients with the tools they need to embrace independence and feel empowered.
 I also incorporate laughter into the therapeutic process when appropriate, as it can be a powerful way to ease stress and anxiety.

 My approach to therapy leans toward cognitive, but through a holistic lens.
 I incorporate numerous other theories, strategies, and tools to meet everyone’s personal needs.